mlachkar/docs.scala-lang/_getting-started/index.md

 ### Using Vscode with metals
 1. Download [VSCode](https://code.visualstudio.com/Download)
 1. Install the Metals extension from [the Marketplace](https://marketplace.visualstudio.com/items?itemName=scalameta.metals)
 1. Next, open the directory containing a `build.sbt` file.
-The extension activates when a *.scala or *.sbt file is opened.
+When prompted to do so, select *Import build*.

 ## Run Hello World
 Open a terminal